aa-it-vasa/IOT2023-labs/lab1_instructions.md

 ![](./figs/lmt87.png)

-Numbers are determined by holding the flat end towards you, with pins facing downwards and counting from left.
-From the schematic, you connect first pin of the thermistor to third pin on Arduino marked as **Vcc**.
+Numbers are indicated in the figure.
+From the schematic, you connect the third pin of the thermistor to third pin on Arduino marked as **Vcc**.
 Connect the second pin of the Arduino to the fourth pin of the Arduino board, marked as **GND**.
 GND pin is on the same side as Vcc.
-Connect the third pin of the thermistor to second pin on the Arduino situated on the other side of the Vcc and is marked as **DAC0/A0**.
+Connect the first pin of the thermistor to second pin on the Arduino situated on the other side of the Vcc and is marked as **DAC0/A0**.